KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 * deleting *Donors* and *Donation* events
 * listing without sorting -- different style in case of *Donors* and *Donation* events
 * searcher function for *Donors*
-* basic menu for all above points (with [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) point of view)
+* basic menu for all above points (with [object-oriented point of view](https://en.wikipedia.org/wiki/Object-oriented_programming))
 * we made possible to leave the field *"Date of Last Donation"* empty when entering new *Donor*

-### Bugs we made:
+### Bugs and incompletions:
 * identity number of *Donation* events "slipped" when deleting an event
 * there were no way to read the unique identifier of *Donor*s when listing
 * our lister was able to list only one *Donor* or *Donation* at a time, so we did not have to bother about paging
-  -- we have not implemented page-size watcher and pager since than at all
+  -- we have not implemented page-size watcher and pager up till now
+* still no unit-tests -- we have not written any test-code up till now

 ------------------